 What is bowel cancer?
-Early symptoms and how you can get checked
+Early symptoms and how to get checked

 Bowel cancer is the fourth most common cancer in the UK and the second-biggest cancer killer, with thousands of people dying from it every year.

-Here is everything we know about the condition, its symptoms and how to check if you have it.
+Here is what we know about the condition, its symptoms and how to check if you have it.

 What is bowel cancer?